FFFra/flavio-04062021/README.md

 This a simple POC of a BTC orderbook for React Native iOS.

 This project was made using redux, redux-saga and reselect to consume a websocket API.
-The main purposal is to handle better the websocket channel, and allow Redux to store the minimal possible state
+The main purposal is to handle better the websocket channel, and allow Redux to store the minimal possible state.

 ## Installing